AndrewLin95/shopping_sit/README.md

 ##### Concepts used

-- Use of webpack structures
-- Learned to use extensions (prettier and eslint)
+- Familiarized myself with typing using Typescript
+- Better understanding of React functional components and using various hooks
-- Utilized of APIs, async/await functions and promises
+- Understanding of the intricacies of using Typescript and React together
-- Formatted times based off timezones
-- Npm used to build and deploy code to github pages
+- Responsive design of page to accomodate desktop and mobile use of site

 # Getting Started with Create React App